-- 1. No fencer is allowed to take part in an official event of the FIE unless he or she is at least 13 years old on 1 January in the year of the competition. - 2.
+- o.55.
+1. No fencer is allowed to take part in an official event of the FIE unless he or she is at least 13 years old on 1 January in the year of the competition. - 2.
 Fencers taking part in all the official FIE Cadet competitions must be under 17 years old at midnight on the 31st December of the year preceding the year in which the competition takes place. - 3.
 Fencers taking part in all the official FIE Junior competitions, individual or team, must be under 20 years old at midnight on 31st December of the year preceding the year in which the competition takes place (cf o.80). - 4.
 Apart from the stipulations above, there is no maximum age limit for those taking part in any other official events of the FIE, except in regard to the different Veteran categories. - 5.
-All participants in an official competition of the FIE who are under the age of majority in the country in which such the competition is being held must either: - a). be accompanied by a person who is a parent or guardian of the participant or who has been delegated in a form valid in the country where of the competition is held from a parent or guardian of such the participant to act on behalf of the participant regarding heath related issues; or - b). have such power of attorney issued to a person who has achieved his/her majority and who will be at the competition site during throughout the competition and has agreed to accept the responsibility delineated in such that power. - -6.
-The age groups in veteran competitions are: - a) Age group 50-59: Must be at least 50 years old and less than 60 years old in the year of the competition. - b) Age group 60-69: Must be at least 60 years old and less than 70 years old in the year of the competition. - c) Age group 70+: Must be at least 70 years old in the year of the competition. - 6.
-The age categories for Veterans events are: - A. Age group between 50 and 59 years: participants must be not less than 50 years and less than 60 years old at midnight on 31st December of the year preceding the year in which the event is held. - B. Age group between 60 and 69 years: participants must be not less than 60 years and less than 70 years old at midnight on 31st December of the year preceding the year in which the event is held,
+All participants in an official competition of the FIE who are under the age of majority in the country in which such competition is being held must either: - be accompanied by a person who is a parent or guardian of the participant or who has been delegated in a form valid in the country of the competition from a parent or guardian of such participant to act on behalf of the participant regarding health related issues; or

+- 2. have such power of attorney issued to a person who has achieved his/her majority and who will be at the competition site during the competition and has agreed to accept the responsibility delineated in such power. - 6.
+The age groups in veteran competitions are: - a) Age group 50-59: Must be at least 50 years old and less than 60 years old in the year of the competition. - b) Age group 60-69: Must be at least 60 years old and less than 70 years old in the year of the competition. - c) Age group 70+: Must be at least 70 years old in the year of the competition.